Akshat090803/Social-Media-Mern-Project/README.md

     -   Edit profile information (avatar, bio, etc.).
     -   Follow and unfollow users.
 -   **Posts:**
-    -   Create and upload posts with images.
+    -   Create and upload posts with images (with image compression).
     -   View posts in a feed.
     -   Like and comment on posts.
     -   Bookmark posts.